ANCA VLAD

 Anca Vlad is the Vice-President of the Family Business Network Romania, the representative association of family businesses in Romania, and a member of the Board of European Family Businesses, the representative organization at European level, based in Brussels.

-Fildas Trading has gained international recognition, with the company being nominated in the “Ones to Watch” category of the Top 50 Global Challengers, a Citi Private Bank/Campden Wealth initiative marking the global growth of family businesses.
-The nomination is all the more important as Fildas Trading is one of only two Eastern European companies in this ranking, ahead of the Ferragamo Group or Bavaria Brewery.
+Fildas Trading has earned international recognition, being nominated in the “Ones to Watch” category of the Top 50 Global Challengers, an initiative by Citi Private Bank and Campden Wealth highlighting the global expansion of family-owned businesses.
+The nomination is all the more significant as Fildas Trading is one of only two Eastern European companies in this ranking, positioned ahead of the Ferragamo Group and Bavaria Brewery.